bangaloresolutionshub/essbase/Lab13/LabGuide13.md

 ![](./images/image13_43.png "")

-13. From the Application Information page, the value for essbase_url is used in the browser to access Essbase.
-The essbase node public ip is for accessing SSH.
+13. From the Application Information page, the value for Essbase_url is used in the browser to access Essbase.
+The Essbase node public ip is for accessing SSH.
 14. After you deploy the stack, now complete the post-deployment tasks, including update your created Identity Cloud Service application, test connectivity to Essbase, and others.

 ![](./images/image13_44.png "")